Kingculture-langa/Machine-Learning-Mini-Projects-/Linear Regression/README.md

 Evaluated predictive accuracy using Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE)
 # Data Description
 The dataset (emphysema) represents a subset of patients from the study and includes the following variables:
-Variable	Description
+## Variable	Description
-Risk	Probability in percengateof developing emphysema over 10 years Age	Age of the patient (years)
+- Risk:	Probability in percengate of developing emphysema over 10 years
+- Age:	Age of the patient (years)
-Blood pressure 	 blood pressure
+- Blood pressure : blood pressure
-Smoker	Smoking status (1 = smoker, 0 = nonsmoker)
+- Smoker: Smoking status (1 = smoker, 0 = nonsmoker)
 ________________________________________
 # Model Specification
 A multiple linear regression model is used: